 Data protection information

 The Max-Planck-Gesellschaft zur Förderung der Wissenschaften e.V.
 (MPG) takes the protection of your personal data very seriously.
-We process personal data gathered when visiting our websites in compliance with applicable data protection legislation.
-We neither publish your data nor transmit them to third parties on an unauthorized basis.
+We process personal data collected during visits to our website, observing the currently valid provisions under data protection law as amended.
+Your data is neither published by us, nor disclosed to third parties unauthorised.

 In the following section, we explain which data we record when you visit one of our websites, and exactly how they are utilized: